 Maintain published AFJROTC academic standards.

-Pay an annual fee of $508.00 7to cover expenses such as insurance for student activities, unit T-shirt, final uniform cleaning at the end of the course, etc. The fee must be paid by 1 November unless a payment plan has been approved by the SASI.
+Pay an annual fee of $85.00 ($75 each for two or more siblings living in the same household) to cover miscellaneous expenses for student activities, i.e., unit T-shirt, biker shorts, final uniform cleaning at the end of the course, etc. The fee must be paid by 1 November unless a payment plan has been approved by the SASI.
+Otherwise, the student may be dropped from the AFJROTC program at the conclusion of the first semester.
+Additionally, a report card hold will be placed on the student until the parent or guardian has met all financial obligations pertaining to the AFJROTC program.

 Turn in government issued uniforms as directed by the ASI.